 Non-matriculated students may fall into either one of the following categories:

 Non-degree Students: students who are matriculated at another institution and wish to follow a course or courses for credit at Manhattan College.
 All such students must present to the Office of Admissions official correspondence noting good standing, together with an authorization to follow courses from a responsible official of the college at which they are matriculated.

 Auditors: non-matriculated students may audit one or more course with the clear understanding that no college credit will be earned.
 All persons must apply to the Office of Admissions and present evidence that they are qualified to follow the courses which they request.

 International applicants whose native language is not English have the option to submit either official SAT scores or official scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) exams.
 In certain cases the Office of Admissions will accept alternative proficiency exam results.
 Please consult with an Admissions Counselor for more details.

-Students must submit official copies of all official secondary transcripts.
-Transcripts must be official and must be translated into English.
-It is recommended that applicants contact World Education Services Inc. (WES) to obtain official translations of coursework and credit hours.
+Students must submit official copies of all secondary transcripts.
+Transcripts in foreign languages must be translated into English.

 Intensive English Language Program (IELP)